Apply for CWLS Certification

 Prepare for the Exam

-The exam draws questions from Child Welfare Law and Practice.
-The exam content will transition from the 3rd edition of Child Welfare Law and Practice to the 4th edition in 2023.
-Please read how this transition will affect you and check which version you should study.
+The exam draws questions from Child Welfare Law and Practice (Fourth Edition).
 Instructions for ordering your copy are in the first step of the application.
 Your legal background, continuing legal education, and practical experience in child welfare law all help prepare you for the exam.

 Child Welfare Law Specialists must be knowledgeable in relevant state and federal laws; understand principles of child development, family dynamics, and psychology; be familiar with collateral systems impacting children and their parents; and recognize the professional responsibility and ethical issues that arise out of child welfare proceedings.